Existence of torsion-low maximal identity isotopies for area preserving surface homeomorphisms: Acknowledgements

 \section{Acknowledgements}

-I wish to thank Patrice Le Calvez for proposing me the subject, and thank Fran\c{c}ois B\'eguin, Sylvain Crovisier, and Fr\'ed\'eric Le Roux for explaining to me their recent results and especially Le Roux for some comments.
+The author wish to thank Patrice Le Calvez for proposing me the subject, and thank Fran\c{c}ois B\'eguin, Sylvain Crovisier, and Fr\'ed\'eric Le Roux for explaining to me their results and especially Le Roux for some valuable comments.